How much has Account-Based Marketing evolved in the last 12-18 months?

 Our starting point is the person our clients want to reach.
 Different people have different habits in their online behavior, our job is to understand that behavior and serve ads across platforms and devices that are typically used by each particular person.

-MarTech is all about Conversion funnels, Sales and Marketing alignment, it has a person-based mentality if you will, while programmatic is about deliverability, CTRs, frequency and accuracy optimization.
-Influ2 merges these two concepts by doing all the heavy-lifting that comes with programmatic, like navigating DSP, DMP, etc. This makes Influ2 a simple and understandable plug and lay element of a MarTech stack, which is easy to integrate and use alongside CRMs and Marketing Automation platforms.
+MarTech is all about Conversion funnels, Sales, and Marketing alignment, it has a person-based mentality if you will, while programmatic is about deliverability, CTRs, frequency, and accuracy optimization.
+Influ2 merges these two concepts by doing all the heavy-lifting that comes with programmatic, like navigating DSP, DMP, etc. This makes Influ2 a simple and understandable plug-and-play element of a MarTech stack, which is easy to integrate and use alongside CRMs and Marketing Automation platforms.

 Could you tell us about the changing nature of Marketing Campaigns and how much of it impacts Lead Generation tactics?

 As you have rightfully mentioned in your previous question – ABM is evolving.
-It means B2B world, more than ever understands the necessity of focusing their marketing efforts on specific accounts.
+It means the B2B world, more than ever, understands the necessity of focusing its marketing efforts on specific accounts.
 This is even more true for companies, whose target audience consists primarily of enterprise accounts.